 Whilst we expect to be able to resolve most complaints within that timeframe, if we need to conduct a more in-depth investigation, we will aim to provide you with a full response within 20 working days.
 If we are unable to meet that deadline due to exceptional circumstances, we will of course let you know.

 Stage 1: On receipt of the confirmed complaint, all relevant documents are referred to the first level of management (not previously involved with the complainant) within the Charity, the complaint logged on the Charities database and a review of the allegation is conducted.
 Such a review includes consideration of whether actions were in accordance with the Charities procedures.
 Papers in respect of a complaint are referred to the first stage of management responsible for the subject area of the complaint (i.e. central fundraising, donor care or regional teams).
 Following the review, the decision is communicated to the complainant and the outcome is logged on the database.
-The Director of Fundraising and Communications reviews the complaints database on a monthly basis.
+The Director of Strategic Marketing and Income Generation reviews the complaints database on a monthly basis.

 Stage 3: Should the complainant remain dissatisfied with the Stage 2 review, the Chief Executive will consider all the circumstances of the complaint and their decision is the final stage of the internal process.